Skip to contents

 We examine our cross-sectional antibody data by visualizing the distribution of quantitative antibody responses.
 Here, we will look at the distribution of our selected antigen and isotype pairs, HlyE IgA and HlyE IgG, across participating countries.

-#color pallette
+#color palette

-xs_data %>% autoplot(strata = "Country",type='density') +
+xs_data %>% autoplot(strata = "Country", type = "density") +

-scale_fill_manual(values = country.pal)
+scale_fill_manual(values = country_pal)

 We see that across countries, our data is highly skewed with the majority of responses on the lower end of our data with long tails.
 Let’s get a better look at the distribution by log transforming our antibody response value.